fbacchella/mod_log_net/README.md

 # Options

- * `name`: it can be used to override the value name
+ * `name`: it can be used to override the value name.
  * `format`: the value will be formatted according to format, using printf rules.
 The format string must contains one and only one occurence of %s that will be substituted by the value.
  * `encoding`: The input encoding for this value, the output encoding is the one given in the `LognetEncoding` configuration.
 The default value is ASCII.
 Invalid characters are replaced with a '?'.
+ * `request`: Does the informations are extracted from the original or final request when it has been internally redirected.
+It works like '<' and '>'.
+By default, the entry  `status`, `remote_user`, `request_duration`, `request_duration_microseconds` look at the original request while all others look at the final request.

 # Using it with logstash